-If you want to import multiple samples as once, do so using the same method, If your mouse position is at the top of the grid, samples will map in overlapping zones and most likely sound like shite.
+If you want to import multiple samples at once, you can do so using the same method, If your mouse position is at the top of the grid, samples will map in overlapping zones and most likely sound like horrible.

 *Quick Note – The sort order of samples when dragging multiple at once will determine where they are placed in the zones.